Werewolf: Hungary and Balkans

 In Hungarian folklore, werewolves are said to live in the region of Transdanubia, and it was thought that the ability to change into a wolf was obtained in infancy, after suffering parental abuse or by a curse.
-It is told that, at the age of seven, the boy or the girl leave home at night to go hunting, and can change to a person or wolf whenever they want.
+It is told that, at the age of seven, the boy or the girl leaves home at night to go hunting, and can change to a person or wolf whenever they want.
 The curse can also be obtained in adulthood if a person passes three times through an arch made of birch with the help of a wild rose's spine.

 The werewolves were known to exterminate all kind of farm animals, especially sheep.
 The transformation usually occurred during the winter solstice, Easter and a full moon.
 Later in the 17th and 18th century, the trials in Hungary were not only conducted against witches, but against werewolves, too, and many records exist documenting connections between the two.
 Vampires and werewolves are closely related in Hungarian folklore, both being feared in antiquity.

-Among the South Slavs, and among the ethnic Kashubian people in present-day northern Poland, there was the belief that if a child was born with hair, a birthmark, or a caul on their head, they were supposed to possess shapeshifting abilities.
+Among the South Slavs, and among the ethnic Kashubian people in present-day northern Poland, there was the belief that if a child was born with hair (now caleld lanugo), a birthmark, or a caul on their head (sometimes called being "born in the caul"), they were supposed to possess shapeshifting abilities.
 Though capable of turning into any animal they wished, it was commonly believed that such people preferred to turn into a wolf.

 Serbian vukodlaks traditionally had the habit of congregating annually in the winter months, when they would strip off their wolfskins and hang them from trees.
 They would then get a hold of another vulkodlaks skin and burn it, releasing from its curse the vukodlak from whom the skin came.